top of page

 Canon 1.5.a: The selection of Lay Delegates and Alternate Delegates to serve as Members of the Convention shall be made by the Congregation, unless otherwise specified by the bylaws of the Congregation.
 If the Congregation’s bylaws specify that selection is to be made by Congregational election, the electors must have the qualifications as set forth in Canon VII.

 Questions?
-Email Beth Gentry Gould, Administrative Assistant to the Canon to the Ordinary, at bgould@episcopalswfl.org.
+Email Beth Gentry Gould, Executive Assistant to the Canon to the Ordinary, at bgould@episcopalswfl.org.

 Business Session Tips